Skip to Content

 Performance

-This share class led its average peer by an annualized excess return of 43 basis points over a 10-year period.
-And it was also ahead of the category index, the ICE BofA US 3 Month Deposit OR CM Index, by 82 basis points over the same period.
+Over a 10-year period, this share class outperformed the category’s average return by 47 basis points annualized.
+And it also beat the category index, the ICE BofA US 3 Month Deposit OR CM Index, by an annualized 78 basis points over the same period.

-When adjusting for risk, the fund is not shown in a favorable light.
+When adjusting for risk, the fund is not as favorable.
 The share class trailed the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing 10-year period.
-In addition to its subpar risk-adjusted performance, the strategy also took on elevated risk, as measured by a higher standard deviation, 2.2%, than the benchmark, 0.5%.
+Unfortunately, the fund took on higher risk, as measured by the variance of returns.
+Specifically, the strategy had a higher standard deviation, 2.2%, versus the benchmark, 0.5%.
 However, the share class proved itself effective by generating positive alpha, over the same 10-year period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on